 - To discover Torcello – Island of legends – Cipriani, Hemingway, Venice

-- For more on the amazing Peggy Guggenheim – Venice – Peggy Guggenheim, Modern Art on the Grand Canal…
+- For more on Peggy Guggenheim – Venice – Peggy Guggenheim, Modern Art on the Grand Canal…

 - To discover Venice and the lagoon in a leisurely way visit: www.grand-tourist.com

-- If you are already in Venice contact my partner Giordana www.topvenice.com for immediate, expert assistance.
+- In Venice contact my partner Giordana www.topvenice.com for immediate, expert assistance.

 Enjoy Venice and experience the lagoon by boat – it’s truly one of life’s great pleasures!